Language deprivation in children with hearing loss: Misconceptions of critical period

 One misconception is that deaf children will be at a disadvantage since they lack access to auditory input and, therefore, deafness results in delayed development.
 Because of this, a focus on auditory language exposure for deaf children is usually recommended.
 However, deafness, or the lack of auditory input, is not a cause of delayed development, language deprivation is.
 Profoundly deaf children who had early exposure to a visual signed language possess high levels of language organization.
 If development of spoken language is desired, listening technology (hearing aids or cochlear implants) can help, but the overall process is enhanced when paired with sign language.
 These devices vary greatly in benefit to different hard of hearing and deaf individuals and do not guarantee better auditory understanding or speaking ability.

 Other studies address the neurological differences between individuals who have experienced language deprivation and those who did not.
 The first five years of life are foundational for many skills as the brain develops the neural connections and processes that will be built upon for years to come.
 Without full access and exposure to natural language during the critical period, the brain does not have the tools it needs to build the typical framework for processing and producing language.
 In turn, language deprivation can cause abnormalities in other areas of cognitive functioning, particularly the establishment of concepts, processing things in a set order, and executive function.
 Similar results were seen in deaf individuals.
-Language deprivation influenced altered neural activation patterns in deaf individuals that were exposed exposed to sign language later, as compared to deaf individuals who received typical language development.
+Language deprivation influenced altered neural activation patterns in deaf individuals that were exposed to sign language later, as compared to deaf individuals who received typical language development.